 In the relatively cold plasma undergoing a current quench, the radiation transport properties of the plasma can significantly impact the runaway generation.
-In particular, a preliminary estimate of opacity to Lyman radiation was presented in reference [8], indicating that this effect could lower the runaway currents by up to several MA for large injected deuterium densities.
-Not only does the opacity impact the radiative losses, but it also affects the ionization and recombination rates [25].
-While the plasma remains essentially transparent at most wavelengths, the opacity is significantly increased at the wavelength corresponding to resonant transitions [26].This applies particularly to those transitions involving the ground state; as this is the state occupied by most ions and atoms.
-The estimate shown in Appendix B indicates that the plasma may only be transparent to a few percent of the Lyman radiation resulting from excitations from the ground state, which mostly populates the lower excited states.
-This impacts the contribution from hydrogen isotopes to the radiation rate $L{ii}$ .
+In particular, a preliminary estimate of opacity to Lyman radiation was presented in reference [14], indicating that this effect could lower the runaway currents by up to several MA for large injected deuterium densities.
+Not only does the opacity impact the radiative losses, but it also affects the ionization and recombination rates [33].
+While the plasma remains essentially transparent at most wavelengths, the opacity is significantly increased at the wavelength corresponding to resonant transitions [34].
+This applies particularly to those transitions involving the ground state; as this is the state occupied by most ions and atoms.
+The estimate shown in appendix B indicates that the plasma may only be transparent to a few percent of the Lyman radiation resulting from excitations from the ground state, which mostly populates the lower excited states.
+This impacts the contribution from hydrogen isotopes to the radiation rate L{ij} .
 On the other hand, the plasma is estimated to be transparent to the majority of the recombination radiation.
 A substantial part of this radiation consists of a continuum spectrum resulting from free-bound transitions, together with higher order Lyman lines resulting from the de-excitation of the high excited states thus populated.

-Opacity to neon radiation is not expected to have a strong impact on disruption dynamics [27].
+Opacity to neon radiation is not expected to have a strong impact on disruption dynamics for the densities relevant here6 [35].
 We therefore consider the limiting cases where the plasma is assumed to be completely transparent or completely opaque to Lyman radiation, whilst remaining completely transparent to radiation from species other than hydrogen.
-For the completely transparent case, the radiation and ionization/recombination rates are taken from the ADAS database for all species.
-When the plasma is assumed to be opaque to Lyman radiation, these data are instead taken from the AMJUEL database.
+For the completely transparent case, the radiation and ionization/recombination rates are taken from the ADAS